jobneed-aktar/module__9_project/README.md

 This project demonstrates how to fetch and display images from an external API using JavaScript.

 ✅ **Key Features:**
-- Fetching data from the public API [`https://jsonplaceholder.typicode.com/photos`](https://jsonplaceholder.typicode.com/photos)
+- Fetching image data from the public API [`https://picsum.photos/v2/list?page=2&limit=12`](https://picsum.photos/v2/list?page=2&limit=12)
-- Dynamically displaying image thumbnails along with their titles
+- Dynamically displaying image thumbnails with author names
-- Responsive and clean layout using basic HTML & CSS
+- Responsive and clean layout using HTML, CSS, and JavaScript

 🔗 **Live Project:**
 [Click here to view the live site](https://6839d8e280f90c38f9a88c29--dulcet-buttercream-27d72d.netlify.app/)